|

 cavalrymen from the North Sea coast to their base

 in Germany.
-This had quite an impact on us.
-So
+This had quite an impact.
+So when a

 Days at Odijk, we